-May be set up by the Red Cross at the request of the County if an area must be evacuated for an extended amount of time.
-The location for an evacuation shelter will be announced by local officials once a safety assessment is complete and the shelter is ready to accept those affected by the evacuation.
+May be set up by the Red Cross at the request of government if an area must be evacuated for an extended amount of time.
+Locations for evacuation shelters will be announced by local officials once a safety assessment is complete and the shelter is ready to accept those affected by the evacuation.